rinnifox/epam-python-course-homework/README.md

-This is the repository for 5 hometasks on topic "Types_Data_Structures"
+this is the repository for hometasks on pyrhon course by EPAM training centre